Monday, November 22, 2010

 Answer #1

 Just like most disposable diaper designs in the marketplace, Seventh Generation diapers are not biodegradable, nor can they be composted.
 Many of the materials used are synthetic, and do not biodegrade.
+Most diapers end up in a landfill where they will not biodegrade, even if they were designed to do so. |

 The tubs for the baby wipes can recycled, they are a number 5.
 The refill wipes packaging is not recyclable, we are working to make this recyclable.